zwasique/PokemonCatalogue/README.md

 From here, you will (not yet implemented) be able to view your Pokemon sorted numerically, alphabetically, and by type.

 ## Project Status
-Currently I am making sure that the Pokemon files are read into the Catalogue correctly;
+Currently I am making sure that the Pokemon files are read into the Catalogue correctly.

 ## How it Works
 ...Let me get it to work first.